Harden, West Yorkshire: Roman

-There is a small section of Roman Road on Harden Moor that points in a rough north east direction.
+There is a small section of Roman Road on Harden Moor which points in a rough north east direction.
 The route is lined with stones that have deep cart-groove marks.

 Industrial

 Between 1960 and 1997, Harden's biggest employer was Ellison Circlips.
 The huge factory adjoined another smaller factory producing similar products.
 On 24 February 1979, Ellison's Mill caught fire in the computer room and the resultant blaze gutted the timber floored mill.
 The outer stone walls stayed upright during the fire, but because of the threat of explosions from the acid baths if they came into contact with water, two houses were evacuated as a precaution.

 The factories were bounded on the south by Long Lane (the B6429) on the east by Keighley Road, on the west by Effingham Road and the north by fields leading up to Harden Moor.
 The company relocated to Glusburn in 1997 and the factory was demolished to make way for housing.

 At least two other mills were in operation in Harden, both situated alongside Harden Beck to the south of the village.
 One of the mills is still there and now operates as a printing works.
 The other mill was further upstream from the existing mill and during the early part of the 20th century was turned into a café and ballroom.
 It was destroyed by fire in 1927.